 Biologically, the refuge is of regional importance in that it is home to many deep-forest song birds such as the Scarlet Tanager.
 Patuxent’s large areas of unbroken tree cover, rare in central Maryland, allows these birds to hide from predators.

 Patuxent’s Comprehensive Conservation Plan provides long-term guidance for management decisions and sets forth goals, objectives, and strategies needed to accomplish refuge purposes and identify the Service’s best estimate of future needs.
-Contact Tim Parker (Timothy_Parker@fws.gov) for a copy of the plan.
+See the Conservation Plan.

 Currently, the refuge welcomes over 200,000 visitors per year.